bradtraversy/devconnector_2.0/README.md

 With those two changes in place we can remove all setting of local storage from [client/src/reducers/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/reducers/auth.js).
 And remove setting of the token in axios headers from [client/src/actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js).
 This helps keep our code predictable, manageable and ultimately bug free.

+## Component reuse

+The EditProfile and CreateProfile have been reduced to one component [ProfileForm.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/components/profile-forms/ProfileForm.js)
+The majority of this logic came from the refactrored EditProfile Component.

 ---

 # Quick Start 🚀